 Family Accommodation, Hotels, Hostels and Guest Houses in Kuala Lumpur

 All of the hotels below have rooms for a family of 4 and god reviews.
 Please note that Back Home no longer takes children under 12.

 Back Home has 4 bed dorms, 3 bed dorms and 6 bed dorms, so if, as a family, you book out an entire dorm, you’re winning!
 We’ve stayed here several times and the children loved it.
 Unfortunately BACK HOME NO LONGER TAKES CHILDREN UNDER 12. ( Taken from Agoda, 28/3/17) It’s a great shame after so many family travel blogs have promoted them.

-Don’t be put off by the fact Back Home is a hostel, this is one of our favourite places to stay in the world, with private rooms ideal for families, a great atmosphere, wonderful staff and a movie room and kitchen.
-It’s perfect for family travel.
+Don’t be put off by the fact Back Home is a hostel, it has private rooms ideal for families, a great atmosphere, wonderful staff and a movie room and kitchen.
+A typical hostel breakfast is included.

 The bus stop for Batu Caves is in the next street.